robspuerta/Project5_Project_Inception/README.md

-# Project Inception (--Under Construction--)
+# Product Inception (--Under Construction--)
 <img src="https://github.com/robspuerta/Project5_Project_Inception/blob/main/Github%20banner.png" />

-Any project, as an adventure with your friends, requires everybody to be aligned on what to expect in this journey.
+Any product, as an adventure with your friends, requires everybody to be aligned on what to expect in this journey.
 Some might be focusing on being compliant with a new law, others on sustainable growth, optimizing internal processes, or even on improving customer experience (check [22 types of business objectives to measure success](https://asana.com/resources/business-objectives-examples)).
 Having all this in consideration...

 ### How do we align stakeholders' expectations on the upoming product?